bryanibit/LatticePlannerWithFrenet/README.md

 1. Download or clone all project and don't forget submodule(mapplotlib-cpp)
 2. Renew a dir and compile
 3. make sure CMakelists.txt has the right library location, such as Eigen include directory.
+And Pythonlib version needs to match yours.
 4. Just run it

 ```